Golden Age of Television

 The Night America Trembled was Studio Ones September 9, 1957, top-rated television recreation of Orson Welles's radio broadcast of The War of the Worlds on October 30, 1938.
 Alexander Scourby is seen in the foreground.
 Warren Beatty (not pictured), in one of his earliest roles, appeared in the bit part of a card-playing college student.

 The first Golden Age of Television is an era of television in the United States marked by its large number of live productions.
-The period is generally recognized as beginning in 1947 with the first episode of the drama anthology Kraft Television Theater and ending in 1960 with the final episode of Playhouse 90 (although a few Golden Age shows and stars continued into the 1960s).
+The period is generally recognized as beginning in 1947 with the first episode of the drama anthology Kraft Television Theatre and ending in 1960 with the final episode of Playhouse 90, although a few Golden Age shows and stars continued into the 1960s.
 The Golden Age was followed by the network era, wherein television audiences and programming had shifted to less critically acclaimed fare, almost all of it taped or filmed.